Increasing clouds, light rain tonight

 Quiet and warmer weather for the upcoming work week

-QUAD CITIES, IA/IL- We were able to see plenty of sunshine and warmer temperatures to start the weekend!
-Tonight, there will be an increase in clouds and a chance for light rain to move through the area.
+QUAD CITIES, IA/IL- Tonight, there will be an increase in clouds and a chance for light rain to move through the area.
 Tonight will have warmer temperatures above freezing in most spots.
 A cold front will move in tomorrow bringing stronger winds from the northwest.
 This will have high temperatures in the low 40s early in the afternoon and then 30s will be present for the rest of the day.
 There will be 40s as highs on the return by Tuesday and more dry conditions.

 SUNDAY NIGHT: Mild, clearing.
 Low: 24°.
 Wind: W 5-10 mph.